 Below is the tutorial and the free printable pattern so you can whip up your own Valentine’s Day Treat Boxes!
 This project is a spin on my popular Cookie Treat Boxes, which feature a square window instead of a heart.
 Both boxes are a great size for treats, small gifts or even a tiny plant!
 I have updated my Cookie Treat Boxes to now also include a free SVG cut file – yay! :)

 Valentine’s Day Treat Box

-- Free printable pattern or SVG cut file: Located in my free Resource Library.
+- Free printable PDF or SVG cut file: Located in my free Resource Library.
 Links at the end of the post